moodle/devdocs/general/projects/api/string-deprecation.md

 ### When should a string be removed?

 There are situations where deprecation does not make sense.
 For example when a whole functionality is being removed, or a very specific string (such as error message) is no longer used by the code.
-If it is very unlikely that the string is not used by any other code, it can simply be removed without the full deprecation process.
+If it is very unlikely that the string is used by any other code, it can simply be removed without the full deprecation process.

 The same logic applies to cases when a very specific string is to be moved or renamed.
 In this situation, it is valid to just move it (together with the matching [MOV instruction in the AMOScript](./amos.md)).